Mental accounting: Utility, value and transaction

-Clearly, the way in which we perceive two outcomes (how we account for them), can influence how positively (or negatively) we view them.
+Integration and segregation of outcomes is a means of framing that can impact the overall utility derived from multiple outcomes.
+Mental accounting interprets the tendency of people to mentally segregate their financial resources into different categories.
+In the event of financial losses or gains in different mental accounts, people will be impacted differently than if the financial loss was integrated across their entire financial portfolio.
+In the event of multiple gain and mixed loss, mental accounting will segregate outcomes resulting in maximised utility.
+In the event of multiple losses and mixed gain, mental accounting will segregate outcomes resulting in minimized utility.

-Another very important concept used to understand mental accounting is that of modified utility function.
 There are two values attached to any transaction - acquisition value and transaction value.
 Acquisition value is the money that one is ready to part with for physically acquiring some good.
 Transaction value is the value one attaches to having a good deal.
 If the price that one is paying is equal to the mental reference price for the good, the transaction value is zero.
 If the price is lower than the reference price, the transaction utility is positive.
 Total utility received from a transaction, then, is the sum of acquisition utility and transaction utility.

 Pain of Paying

 A more proximal psychological mechanism through which mental accounting influences spending is through its influence on the pain of paying that is associated with spending money from a mental account.
 Pain of paying is a negative affective response associated with a financial loss.
 Prototypical examples are the unpleasant feeling that one experiences when watching the fare increase on a taximeter or at the gas pump.
 When considering an expense, consumers appear to compare the cost of the expense to the size of an account that it would deplete (e.g., numerator vs. denominator).
 A $30 t-shirt, for example, would be a subjectively larger expense when drawn from $50 in one's wallet than $500 in one's checking account.
 The larger the fraction, the more pain of paying the purchase appears to generate and the less likely consumers are to then exchange money for the good.
 Other evidence of the relation between pain of paying and spending include the lower debt held by consumers who report experiencing a higher pain of paying for the same goods and services than consumers who report experiencing less pain of paying.